eead-csic-compbio/allopolyploids/README.md

 ## 1) Core transcripts expressed in all Brachypodium species plus two outgroups: rice & barley

-This first step requires https://github.com/eead-csic-compbio/get_homologues and the set of transcripts in folder [genome_transcripts](./genome_transcripts), most of them assembled de novo with https://github.com/trinityrnaseq/trinityrnaseq
+This first step requires https://github.com/eead-csic-compbio/get_homologues and the set of transcripts in folder [genome_transcripts](./genome_transcripts), most of them assembled de novo with https://github.com/trinityrnaseq/trinityrnaseq .
+With the following command we request clusters with sequence identity >= 80% and 75% coverage of the shortest sequence:

 ```
 get_homologues/get_homologues-est.pl -d genome_transcripts/ -m cluster -I \